dvul95/layouts/README.md

-In the project directory, you can run:
+To run an app you can do the following:

 ### `npm start`